unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 To prevent phishing and spoofing attempts, explicit values that are too similar to each other are considered equivalent and will resolve to the same DID.
 This means that a @unikname with an explicit value too close to an existing @unikname of the same type cannot be registered.

-For instance, the following @uniknames are equivalent:
+For instance, the following @unikname are equivalent:

 ```
 @bob